temporalio/proposals/all-sdk/autotuning.md

 We should provide a few default implementations:

-* Semaphore based SlotSupplier: This is the current implementation.
+* Fixed-size SlotSupplier: This is the current implementation.
 There's a fixed number of slots, that's it.
 * Resource based SlotSupplier: This implementation can look at how close the worker is to some resource limit (% of CPU and/or memory used), and hand out slots if it's still below that limit.
 This only makes sense for activity slot suppliers, since workflows use little CPU, and the memory they use is the concern of cache